datacarpentry/spreadsheet-ecology-lesson/index.md

 >
 > #### Prerequisites
 >
-> This lesson requires a working copy of spreadsheet software, like Microsoft
+> This lesson requires a working copy of spreadsheet software, such as Microsoft
-> Excel or LibreOffice.
+> Excel or LibreOffice or OpenOffice.org (see more details in "[Setup](setup/)").
 > <br>To most effectively use these materials, please make sure to install
 > everything *before* working through this lesson.
 {: .prereq}